Your Wedding Ceremony

 Your Wedding Ceremony can be held in any of the rooms on the ground floor of the Hall of your choice.

-Or why not choose outside, at the front door of the hall between the two handsome Lions with the guests seated on the lawn?
+Or why not choose outside, at the front door within the doorway of the hall between the two handsome Lions with the guests seated on the lawn?

 The Coach House is also available for your Ceremony and can seat up to 150 theatre style facing the Georgian panoramic windows looking out over the Parkland!